MichalPwlk/Portfolio/README.md

 # Portfolio 📜

 ## About me 🔎
 I have many years of experience in analyzing technical documentation and quality control, which is extremely important to me.
 Organizing the work, both my own and that of the working group I supervised, allowed me to complete the tasks on time.
 Ambitious and motivated to constantly develop, I quickly acquire knowledge.
 I'm definitely a STEM mind.
 I always try to think outside the box, which, in cooperation with my technical sense, allows me to solve any problematic issues.
 Precision and attention to detail have always led me to success in a demanding environment.
 If I don't know something, I will find out.
 Currently, my development directions are testing automation and cybersecurity, but I am open to any challenges.
-I have completed the Manual QA Engineer course and plan to pass the ISTQB exam in the near future.
+I have completed the Manual QA Engineer course and passed the ISTQB exam.
+Currently I'm during internship as IT Specialist and taking practice as Test and Requirements Engineer in CoverHealth's startup.

 ## Tools & skills 🛠️
 * SQL/MySQL (intermediate)
 * HTML+CSS, XML (basic)
 * Postman, Swagger (basic)
-* Jira, TestRail, TestLink, Trello,Qase (basic)
+* Jira, TestRail, TestLink, Trello, Qase, ClickUp (basic)
-* MS Office (basic/ Excel -intermediate)
+* MS Office (intermediate)
 * Chrome Dev Tools
 * Writing test cases and scenarios
 * Writing bug reports